 Figure 7.
 Navigate to the Instrument Driver Palettes

 Many instrument drivers contain the VI Tree.
 When accessed, the VI Tree displays a categorized chart of all VIs contained within the instrument driver.
 To open the VI Tree, click and drag the VI Tree icon onto the block diagram and then double-click the icon.
 You now see the front panel of the VI; however, you need to access the block diagram of the VI to see the contents.
 Use <Ctrl-E> to open the block diagram of the VI Tree.vi.

 Figure 8.
 Tektronix TDS 200 1000 2000 VI Tree

-Use <Ctrl+H> to open the Context Help window, and then hover over a VI with your mouse to get more information.
+Use <Ctrl-H> to open the Context Help window and then hover over a VI with your mouse to get more information.
 By using the VI Tree, you become more familiar with the categorization of VIs within the LabVIEW development environment.
-This assists you in becoming a more efficient LabVIEW developer and gets you to measurements and analysis in a much shorter period of time.
+This assists you in becoming a more efficient LabVIEW developer and gets you to measurements and analysis much faster.

 Instrument drivers are powerful pieces of software that combine the granular, low-level command strings needed for configuration and measurement into higher-level functions such as initialize, reset, and read waveform.
 Instrument libraries make instrument control easier and help you focus on taking measurements, developing complete tests, and making decisions versus learning the nuts and bolts of how to make your instrument take a measurement.
-National Instruments provides a complete selection of the most popular instrument drivers requested by users today.
-For more information or to request additional instrument drivers, visit the National Instruments Instrument Driver Network.
+NI provides a complete selection of the most popular instrument drivers requested by users today.
+To obtain more information or request additional instrument drivers, visit the NI Instrument Driver Network.